ameego/project-bootstrap/README.txt

         OVERVIEW
 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-This boilerplate holds all the basic things we need to kickstart quickly a project:
+This boilerplate has the basics to kickstart quickly a project:

     –– Basic folder structure